alexthefemboy0/FDIROpener/README.md

 # FDIROpener<br>

-Thank you for using FDIROpener.<br>
-FDIROpener is a portable command-line tool used to pack and unpack files into and out of a single file for easy organization.<br><br>
+FDIROpener is a free and open-source portable command-line tool used to pack and unpack files into and out of a single file for easy organization.<br><br>

 # Instructions for Use<br>